 The Bahamas featuring Eleuthera

 If you are looking for an escape to paradise, a short hop from Miami and with direct flights from many US cities and London, then The Bahamas - and Eleuthera in particular - should be top of your list.
-Beautiful, deserted beaches and the friendliest folk in the Caribbean await, whilst one of the most exciting new hotel openings is about to introduce the delights of Eleuthera to a new audience.
+Beautiful, deserted beaches and the friendliest folk in the Caribbean await, whilst one of the most exciting new hotel openings is introducing the delights of Eleuthera to a new audience.

 On Eleuthera, if you are looking for the conventional island luxury lifestyle, then head for Harbour Island at the most northern point, where you will experience the glamour, feel the buzz, find the shops - including India Hicks' lovely boutique - and be spoiled for choice in terms of bars and restaurants.